ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Polymorphic variants should not be considered as an improvement over simple variants.
 In some regards, they are more flexible and lightweight, but they also have harder-to-read types and slightly weaker type-checking assurances.
 Choosing when to prefer polymorphic variants over simple variants is a subtle decision to make.
 It is safe to prefer simple variants as the default and go for polymorphic variants when there is a solid case for them.

 It is important to be comfortable with polymorphic variants, many projects are using them.
 Most often, only a fraction of their expressive strength is used.
-However, refactoring code using them requires being able to understand more than what's actually used.
+However, refactoring code using them requires being able to understand more than what's used.
 Otherwise, one may quickly end up stalled by indecipherable type error messages.

 <!--
 ## References